Automotive guide

 72-Month Car Loan: Lower Payment or Expensive Trap?

-A 72-month car loan can make a vehicle feel easier to afford because the payment is spread across six years.
-The tradeoff is that the loan may cost more in total interest and can increase the chance of owing more than the vehicle is worth.
+A 72-month car loan is not automatically a bad decision, but if you need six years just to make the payment affordable, the car may be too expensive.
 Before choosing the lower monthly payment, compare the full loan cost, expected resale value, maintenance, and how long you realistically plan to keep the car.

 Estimate before you decide